Calcutatator/Frontinus-House-Docs/Charter/Charter.md

 Permissionless - Actors seeking to apply to grants or publish a grant can do so without authorisation.

-Opensource - BibliothecaDAO believes in opensource building and at all times will prompt builders to work within an opensource framework.
+Opensource - BiblioDAO believes in opensource building and at all times will prompt builders to work within an opensource framework.

 > Align builders with ecosystems